 Increasing Your Candidates

-Looking outside of the insurance industry to expand your candidate pool
+Looking outside of your industry to expand your candidate pool

 Jeremy Mlynarek avatar